`This

 listed as an ingredient a sodium level below about 400mg/100g is

-To check if a curry powder has salt place a little on the moistened
+To confirm that a curry powder has salt place a little on the moistened

 tongue.
-The salt will be immediately apparent before the spice
+The salt will be apparent before the spice

 Sometimes it is necessary